 Whether you choose to fix or vary will ultimately come down to several things such as:

 The Irish housing market has been through a remarkably volatile and unpredictable period, and many believe we're still years away from reliable stability.
 This could explain why more and more borrowers are opting for the certainty of a fixed-rate mortgage.

 Recent figures from the Central Bank of Ireland show that over 65% of new mortgages in Ireland are now fixed.
 Although high for Ireland by historical standards, this is still below the European average of around 80%.

 Another reason could be the recent pricing of fixed-rate mortgages by Irish banks.
 As mentioned above, fixed-rates are usually higher than variable rates; the trade-off for the slightly higher rate initially is that you know it's not going to change for a period of time.

 In recent times in Ireland, however, some of the best rates on offer have actually been fixed rates, which is unusual by international standards.
 As a result fixed-rate mortgage holders are getting peace of mind, stability, and better value, so it's unsurprising that more and more people are choosing a fixed-rate.

 Taking out a mortgage can be a very stressful and nerve-wracking time.
-Choosing a fixed rate or a variable rate is one of a number key decisions you’ll make when buying a home and it’s important to have all of the information available before committing.
+Choosing between a fixed rate or a variable rate is one of a number of key decisions you’ll have to make and it’s important to have all of the information available before committing.